 Boxing has a long tradition of serving our youth by introducing tools for self-discipline, character-building and dedication to a greater goal.
 Boxing remains an important outlet for many kids who don't have interest in team sports.
 Learning how to box has long been a way of teaching youth fundamental life skills they will use the rest of their lives.
 It includes Boxing Skill Development - learn proper boxing stance, footwork and individual /combination punching.
 Develop defense skills, mental focus, and learn blocks and slips.
 Youth workout using the heavy bag, target mitt work, and situation sparring.
 As well it provides excellent conditioning - rope jumping, calisthenics, and drills.

-The boxers are able to workout at a facility that the Lee County School Board allows PAL to use.
-The facility is located in the Hipps Center at Market and Alicia Streets.
-The facilities are fully equipped with a boxing ring, heavy bags, speed bags and personal boxing gear.
+The boxers are able to workout at our Golfview Annex facility.
+This facility is fully equipped with a boxing ring, heavy bags, speed bags and personal boxing gear.
 Coaches are certified and have many years of experience to maximize your boxing knowledge and techniques.

 Girls Basketball Teams practice at Dunbar High School; there are 10 & under teams, 12 & under teams and 14 & under teams.